 Local By Flywheel / LocalWP issues

-Local By Flywheel or their new name, LocalWP, is a great product, making it simple to create a local environment.
+Local By Flywheel, now called LocalWP, is a great product that makes it simple to create a local environment.

 The issue is not in WP Synchro and can be reproduced with simple code without WP Synchro.